 What Type Of Beds Are Best For Extra Large and Giant Dogs?

-There’s two things that are important in dog beds for extra large dogs who have either or both of long and heavy bodies:
+There’s three things that are important in dog beds for extra large dogs who have either or both of long and heavy bodies:

 Based on this criteria, orthopedic foam beds seem to make the best dog beds for the largest dogs..